-Slovakia PM Robert Fico wounded in shooting
+Slovakia PM Robert Fico in ‘life-threatening condition’ after shooting

 Slovakia prime minister taken to hospital as President Zuzana Caputova condemns ‘brutal and ruthless’ attack.

-Slovakia’s Prime Minister Robert Fico has been wounded in a shooting and taken to hospital.
+Slovakia’s Prime Minister Robert Fico is in a life-threatening condition after being wounded in a shooting, according to his official Facebook page.

+“He was shot multiple times and is currently in a life-threatening condition,” read a message posted on Wednesday on Fico’s social media account.

+“At this moment, he is being transported by helicopter to Banska Bystrica, because it would take too long to get to Bratislava due to the necessity of an acute intervention.
+The next few hours will decide,” it added.
-Fico was hit in the stomach after four shots were fired outside the House of Culture in the town of Handlova on Wednesday afternoon, Slovakian media reported.

-Police sealed off the scene, and Fico was taken to a hospital in Banska Bystrica.

-A suspect has been detained, according to the Dennik N news outlet and TA3, a Slovakian TV station.
+Earlier, reports on local media said that Fico was hit four times in the stomach outside the House of Culture in the town of Handlova in the afternoon.
+Police sealed off the scene and a suspect has been detained, according to the Dennik N news outlet and TA3, a Slovakian TV station.

+The shooting comes three weeks ahead of crucial European Parliament elections, in which populist and hard-right parties in the 27-nation bloc appear poised to make gains.

 Deputy speaker of parliament Lubos Blaha confirmed the incident during a session of Parliament and adjourned it until further notice, the Slovak TASR news agency said.